-Being active is a major part of looking after your cholesterol levels, keeping your heart healthy and preventing heart disease.
+Being active is a major part of looking after your cholesterol levels and keeping your heart healthy.
 It can:

-- lower your LDL cholesterol – the kind that gets laid down in your arteries
+- lower your LDL cholesterol, the type of cholesterol that gets laid down in your arteries

 - help you to lose weight or stay a healthy weight

-- lose fat from around your middle, which is important for heart health
+- help you lose fat from around your middle, which is important for heart health

 - lower your blood pressure